Muokkaa

 Enable audit mode for LSASS.exe on a single computer

-1. Open the Registry Editor (RegEdit.exe) and navigate to the registry key at HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\LSASS.exe.
+1. Open the Registry Editor, or enter RegEdit.exe in the Run dialog, and then go to the HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Image File Execution Options\LSASS.exe registry key.

 3. Restart the computer.

-After taking these steps, analyze the results of event 3065 and event 3066.
-In Event Viewer, check for these events in the Operational log under Applications and Services Logs > Microsoft > Windows > CodeIntegrity.
+After you take these steps, look for events that have the following IDs: 3065 and 3066.
+To check for these events, open Event Viewer, and then expand Applications and Services Logs > Microsoft > Windows > CodeIntegrity > Operational.

-• Event 3065 records that a code integrity check determined that a process, usually LSASS.exe, attempted to load a driver that didn't meet the security requirements for Shared Sections.
-However, due to the system policy currently set, the image was allowed to load.
+• Event 3065 occurs when a code integrity check determines that a process, usually LSASS.exe, attempts to load a driver that doesn't meet the security requirements for shared sections.
+However, due to the system policy currently set, the image is allowed to load.

-• Event 3066 records that a code integrity check determined that a process, usually LSASS.exe, attempted to load a driver that didn't meet the Microsoft signing level requirements.
-However, due to the system policy currently set, the image was allowed to load.
+• Event 3066 occurs when a code integrity check determines that a process, usually LSASS.exe, attempts to load a driver that doesn't meet the Microsoft signing level requirements.
+However, due to the system policy currently set, the image is allowed to load.

 Important